Frances Rafferty: Early life

-At the age of nine she moved with her family to Los Angeles, California.
-At a young age she studied dancing, and her physical attributes and dancing skills led to work in the film industry.
+At 1931, At the age of nine she moved with her family to Los Angeles.
+At a young age, she studied dancing, and her physical attributes and dancing skills led to work in the film industry.

 Rafferty attended Miss Bryant's Day School and Bryant School while the family lived in Iowa.
 After moving to California, she graduated from University High School in Los Angeles.